-Some of the best book scanners also come with pedals so you can turn pages with your hands, hold them in place, and initiate a scan without the book slamming shut.
-A few even use AI to detect page turns.
+Need to work even more quickly?
+Some of the best book scanners even come with pedals so you can turn pages with your hands, hold them in place, and initiate a scan without the book slamming shut.

-If the pages of your books are shiny, you'll probably prefer a scanner with lower or more diagonal illumination to avoid reflections.
+So how do you choose the best book scanner?
+Well, if the pages of your books are glossy, you'll probably prefer one with lower or more diagonal illumination to avoid reflections.
 Another feature to look for is laser sensors, which can detect the three-dimensional shape of pages.

 The best book scanner in 2023

 Why you can trust Digital Camera World Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out how we test.